drbergman/PhysiPKPD/README.md

 5. Look at the snapshots in `output/` and the living cell counts in `output/cell_counts.csv`

 ## Reconfiguring, editing, and re-running
-You can edit the configure file to change parameter values.
+**Note:** *While the below functionality is present, it is discouraged because it is likely to inadvertently affect the work of others.
+Instead, it is recommended to instead save any changes to these files in a non-tracked directory and manually copy them into their proper places after `make`-ing the sample project.*

-You can either edit the one copied in `PhysiCell/config/mymodel.xml` or edit the original in `PhysiCell/sample_projects_physipkpd/[project_name]/config/mymodel.xml` to save the changes for future runs.
+Instead of editing the configuration file copied into `PhysiCell/config/mymodel.xml`, you can choose to edit the original in `PhysiCell/sample_projects_physipkpd/[project_name]/config/mymodel.xml` to save the changes for future runs.
 The command `make rc` will reconfigure from the original `mymodel.xml` to facilitate editing in the latter fashion.

+Similarly, you can edit the custom modules in `PhysiCell/sample_projects_physipkpd/[project_name]/custom_modules/` to save changes for future runs.
-Should you choose to edit any of the files in `PhysiCell/sample_projects_physipkpd/[project_name]/custom_modules/`, you can afterwards run `make redo` and this will automatically move those changes to their proper places and recompile the project.
+After making these changes, you can run `make redo` and this will automatically move those changes to their proper places and recompile the project.

 ## Varying parameters
 PhysiPKPD parameters are largely concentrated in two areas in `mymodel.xml`: PK parameters are at the bottom in `user_parameters` and PD parameters are in `cell_definitions` in the `custom_data` for each cell type.
 PhysiPKPD comes hardcoded with two drugs and neither can be excluded.
 Of course, you can set them so that there are no doses or that doses result in no increase to the drug concentration.
 PK dynamics must be set for each drug and PD dynamics determined for each cell type for each drug.

-### PK parameters
+### PK parameters <a name="pk_pars"></a>
 For each drug, you can set the following parameters in `user_parameters`:

 | Parameter | Description |